10 Non-Toxic Cleaning Agents that are Everyday Products

 Besides making your clothes look great, you can also use it to clean tile floors, get rid of bug infestations, clean the dishwasher, prevent mildew build-up, and more.

-Rubbing Alcohol is excellent for killing microbes on floors, cars, computers, phones, keyboards, and industrial machines.
+Rubbing alcohol kills microbes on floors, cars, computers, phones, keyboards, and industrial machines.

 However, when you’re cleaning the house with rubbing alcohol, make sure to keep the room ventilated or open the windows.
-It’s also advisable to use a 90% IPA solution when cleaning electronic devices with rubbing alcohol.
+It’s also advisable to use a 90% IPA solution when using rubbing alcohol to clean electronics.

-Essential oils are not necessarily eco-friendly cleaning products, but you can add them to your organic cleaning product recipes.
+Essential oils are not necessarily non-toxic cleaning products alone, but you can add some of them to your DIY cleaning product recipes.

-They can work as a deodorizer and disinfectant.
-Since they emit pleasant smells, they can also make your house smell good.
+By themselves, some can work as deodorizers and disinfectants.
+They emit pleasant smells, making your house smell good.

-Like essential oils, hot water is usually part of homemade cleaning recipes.
-Using hot water is more efficient if you are to make a cleaner out of baking soda, vinegar, lemon juice, etc.
+Like essential oils, boiling water is used as part of homemade cleaning recipes.
+It is most effective when making a cleaner that includes baking soda, vinegar, lemon juice, etc.

-Boiling hot water in a kettle or floor steamer can also sanitize surfaces.
+Boiling water in a kettle or floor steamer can also sanitize surfaces.

 Cream of tartar is a substitute for household bleach.
 If you don’t like the chemical ingredients found in regular bleach, feel free to use cream of tartar.